 Whether you’ve seen one in person before, a cactus is a very recognizable and one-of-a-kind plant.
 With its unique shape, texture, and blooms, it’s an especially fun plant to draw!
 And, did you know that some of them can live to 200 years old?

 Most cacti grow naturally in dry and hot climates, like in areas with deserts.
+This makes them different from many other trees and flowers.
 However, one of the remarkable things about art is that you can take it anywhere.
 So, no matter where you live, you can have your cactus with you!
 You could even make a garden of plants on your wall from drawings.